How Do I Arrange a Preplanning Consultation?

-Applying for planning permission can be complex and sometimes costly process with no guarantees that planning permission will be granted.
+A preplanning meeting is not always necessary but applying for planning permission can be a complex and sometimes costly process with no guarantee that planning permission will be granted.
 A preplanning meeting with a planner can provide you with information on the Development Plan policies relating to your proposed development.

 Is there a fee for the meeting?

-No, Wexford County Council does not currently charge a fee and considers the preplanning process as part of its services to promote economic development in County Wexford
+No. Wexford County Council does not charge a fee for most preplanning consultations and considers the preplanning process as part of its services to promote economic development in County Wexford.

 What can I do before the meeting?

-It is advisable prior to making a pre-planning application, to consult the Wexford County Development Plan 2013-2019, which may contain much of the relevant planning information needed for your proposed development.
-It is important to note that this plan is under review and the new County Development Plan may be commenced before you apply for permission.
-At present the new plan is in Draft and subject to change but it can be viewed here.
+It is advisable prior to making a preplanning application to consult the Wexford County Development Plan 2022-2028, which may contain much of the relevant planning information needed for your proposed development.

-You may also view any planning history relating to your site on the site search facility which may identify previous refusals or grants of permission.
+It is also possible to view any planning history relating to your site on the Site Search Facility, which may identify previous refusals or grants of permission.
 This may give you an indication of any technical issues such as effluent disposal or sightlines.
-Details of previous application from 2000 onwards are available under the Planning Search facility here.
+Details of previous applications from 2000 onwards are available under the Planning Search Facility.

 How do I arrange a meeting and what do I need?

-You should have a site location plan (this can be copied from our site search facility)
+You need to have a site location plan (this can be copied from our Site Search Facility).